 When analyzing the results of a recording, it's important to filter the recording session by Id, so that columns such as Exclusive Duration % make sense.

 The second number represents an evaluation by the engine.
 This number is sequential for the lifetime of the process where the evaluation is queued.
-If you run multiple diagnostics recording sessions, you'll see this number continue to grow across the different sessions.
+If you run multiple diagnostics recording sessions, this number continues to grow across the different sessions.

-To summarize, if you start recording, press evaluation once, and stop recording, you'll have some number of Ids in your diagnostics.
-But since you only took one action, they'll all be 1.1, 1.2, 1.3, and so on.
+To summarize, if you start recording, press evaluation once, and stop recording, some number of Ids appear in your diagnostics.
+But since you only took one action, they're all 1.1, 1.2, 1.3, and so on.

 The combination of the activityId and the evaluationId, separated by the dot, provides a unique identifier for an evaluation of a single recording session.